By signing up for our newsletter, you will regularly receive our best vacation deals and travel information.

 For example, during the summer, Mediterranean cruises are super expensive as generally the weather is great and kids are off school, which in turn drives up demand.
-If you're dead set on a cheap cruise to the Med, try and aim for non-peak travel periods (September-March).
+If you're dead set on an affordable cruise to the Med, try and aim for non-peak travel periods (September-March).

 It’s important to remember that for a cruise line, no matter what, their ships have to sail.
 It’s extremely expensive for a cruise line to alter anything as itineraries and ports are booked up many years in advance!
 Therefore, the worst thing for them is an empty ship -- if a cruise isn’t selling well, they will always discount it to fill it and try and get back some of their money!